Additional-member system: AMS vs. MMP

-AMS was also incorrectly used as another term to mean mixed-member proportional representation (MMP), but (as the term additional member system is used here) AMS, unlike some MMP systems, does not compensate for the disproportionate results caused by a leading party taking so many district seats that the fixed number of top-up seats cannot compensate.
+AMS is used by some as another term to mean the broadly same type of system called mixed-member proportional representation (MMP) in New Zealand.
+As the term additional member system is used here, AMS is unlike some MMP systems more true to its name, because it does not compensate for the disproportionate results caused by a party taking so many district seats that the fixed number of top-up seats cannot compensate.
 Such is the case where the leading party takes overhang seats and the legislature has a fixed number of seats.
-In some MMP systems, leveling seats (extra additional members) are filled in such a way as to ensure parties have proportional representation.
+In 'true' MMP systems, leveling seats (extra additional members) are filled in such a way as to ensure parties have proportional representation, but not in the AMS as used in the UK.

 Due to the problem of district contests electing too many members for leading parties (overhang), the AMS systems discussed here, instead of producing fully proportional results, often produce only semi-proportional representation.
-However, even semi-proportional representation is a considered by some a great advance on a electoral system that uses only the first-past-the-post voting system, where the number of seats a party takes only vaguely reflects the number of votes that party receives.
+However, even semi-proportional representation is a considered by some a great advance on an electoral system that uses only the first-past-the-post voting system, where the number of seats a party takes only vaguely reflects the number of votes that party receives.

-The term additional member system, as introduced by the Hansard Society, has been confused in the literature by the term mixed member proportional representation (in the broader sense) coined by New Zealand's Royal Commission on the Electoral System (1984–1986).
+The term additional member system, as introduced by the Hansard Society, has been confused in the literature with the term mixed member proportional representation (in the broader sense) coined by New Zealand's Royal Commission on the Electoral System (1984–1986).
+The term AMS has been conflated also with parallel voting, which is not a compensatory system and in New Zealand was offered under the name supplementary member system.
+AMS has also been used to mean any system with additional members (both parallel voting and compensatory systems), therefore any two-tiered mixed system with first-past-the-post and additional list members.
+This is also why some unconventional systems, such as scorporo have also occasionally been described as 'additional member systems', although with compensatory systems this was also reinforced by the conflation of compensatory mixed systems and mixed-member proportional representation in general.

-Ways to make the UK elections using AMS more proportional are discussed below.
-Also discussed are ways for voters to cast votes for individual candidate and not just for parties.
-The MMP systems used in Bavaria and elsewhere in Germany are discussed below for example.